A Review and Release History of Walmart Brand Great Value, Freshness Guaranteed, & Bettergoods Foods, Snacks, & More

 A thick, solid, premium-feeling cookie.
 Granted, it still resembles a store-bought one in many aspects, but it’s tiers higher in quality.
 I really love how moist and chewy it is, as well as its thickness—yeah, I know I mentioned thickness before; it’s worth reiterating because these boys are chonkers!
 Overall, it has a great mouthfeel!

-The flavor of most of the cookie is a mildly sweet, plain, regular chocolate cookie.
+The flavor of most of the cookies is a mildly sweet, plain, regular chocolate cookie.
 Most of the flavor comes from the large embedded chocolate pieces that give it a punch of Hershey’s chocolate sweetness when you finally chew through them.
 Also, the marshmallows provide it with even more of a softer, chewier texture and a hint of marshmallow flavor.

 If anything, I wish there were more of these pieces, as it feels like they skimped a bit.
 With more of them, it could truly become a top-tier s’mores-based cookie.